nikhil2197/NRs-ai-learning-notes/README.md

 # ⚙️ Building AI Products

 I've listed some of the products I’ve used directly or am excited about in different consumer categories.
-Given the strategic direction from model makers like OpenAI, Google, Microsoft etc. It’s clear that many of today’s “software only” solutions will soon become integrated mini-apps within their larger ecosystems—either organically or via M&A. This leads to the broader product insight below.
+Given the strategic direction from model makers like OpenAI, Google, Microsoft etc. It’s clear that many of today’s “software only” solutions will soon become integrated mini-apps within their larger ecosystems—either organically or via M&A. Already apparant by the launch of "OpenAI Agent" or the activity b/w OAI / Googgle and Windsurf.
+Even if they chose to not enter a space, a large portion of the business and pricing is dependent on the player giving you tokens.
+Anthropic gating Windsurf from Claude when it chose to partner with OAI creates a sort of key man risk for building a business.
+Even though the steelman here is that being independent gives you flexibility to chose the best model, the end user cares much more on a reliable product that a foundational player can provide.

+This leads to the broader product insight below.

 ---